pschatzmann/TinyTTS/docs/performance.md

 Details, numbers, and the bugs found along the way are below.

+## Memory footprint (measured, not the bottleneck)

+Flash/RAM was never the constraint this project ran into -- worth stating plainly since everything else in this document is about compute time.
+The recommended data set (weights + slimmed dictionary + neural G2P fallback model, see `docs/model-data.md`) is **4.21 MB total**, comfortably within a 16MB-flash module's budget with room left for application code.
+On real hardware, PSRAM actually used after `begin()` was only **~743 KB**, whether on an 8MB-PSRAM ESP32-S3 module or a 32MB-PSRAM ESP32-P4 module -- the rest of PSRAM stays free for the rest of the application.

 ## Baseline

 Before any of the work below, `TinyTTS.speak("Hello world!")` took **~439.7 seconds**